2025 Holiday season!

-I’ll also be listing a number of excellent books that I recently purchased at auction.
+I’ll also be listing a number of excellent books that I recently purchased at auction .. some of these are rare and listed at VERY reduced prices.

-Don’t miss the wide array of souvenirs, brochures, souvenirs and general ephemera available on the site.
+Don’t miss the wide array of souvenirs, brochures, and general ephemera available on the site.
 Lots of nice smaller items too: log cards, menus, postcards and various service booklets.
-I plan on listing over 30 new items in this new update … get them before they are gone.
+I’ll again be listing over 50 new items soon … get them before they are gone!

 A little about me: